samayo/country-json/README.md

 ```

 ### Contributing
-Contributions are welcome.
-Feel free to send a PR anytime.
+Contributions are recommended.
+Feel free to add/edit anytime.

 #### Big Changes
-If you are fixing a minor typo or something similar, you can do a PR anytime.
-However, for bigger Changes like country and/or city names, language, population change .. then please include a source, if possible.
+If you are fixing a minor typo or something similar, you can send a PR anytime.
+However, for bigger changes like country, city names, language, population changes .. then please include a source, if possible.

 ### Resources
 - [Processing country.json data with ramda-cli](https://github.com/raine/ramda-cli/wiki/Cookbook#playing-around-with-countryjson-data)

-### LICENSE
-MIT